heraldgo/heraldd/README.md

 }
 ```

-> Here returns `interface{}` instead of `Herald.Trigger` in order not to
+> `CreateTrigger` returns `interface{}` instead of `Herald.Trigger`
-> introduce extra import in the plugin.
-So it is possible that the
+> in order not to introduce extra import in the plugin.
-> plugin does not import `herald` package,
+> So it is possible that the plugin does not import `herald` package,
 > which may reduce the possibility of version inconsistency
 > between plugin and herald daemon.

 Define a type name for each trigger, which will be used in the
 configuration.
-`CreateTrigger` function will try to return a trigger instance with
+`CreateTrigger` function should return a trigger instance with
-the trigger type and initialized by the param argument.
+the trigger type and initialize it with the param argument.
 If it is not able to create a corresponding trigger,
 it should return an error.
 The returned trigger instance must implement the
 [`Herald.Trigger`](https://github.com/heraldgo/herald#trigger) interface.